aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/pagesetup/papersize/_index.md

 | PaperThermal                       | Thermal (3 in × 11 in)                             |
 | Custom                             | Represents a custom paper size.
 Use the `Custom` enum together with explicit width and height values in points. |

+**Prerequisites**
+An active Aspose Cloud access token with the appropriate permissions and the API version (`v3.0`) must be obtained before invoking the endpoint.

 ### How to set a paper size with the Aspose.Cells Cloud REST API

 ```bash